-At least one staff member is trained as a Leave No Trace Level I or Level II Instructor.
-A Leave No Trace Level I Instructor course, Leave No Trace skills course, or Leave No Trace awareness course, or other outdoor ethics awareness workshop is offered to leaders and campers.
+At least one staff member is trained as a Leave No Trace Level 1 or Level 2 Instructor.
+A Leave No Trace Level 1 Instructor course, Leave No Trace Skills course, Leave No Trace Awareness course, Leave No Trace Basic course, or other outdoor ethics awareness workshop is offered to leaders and campers.

-- Review of certificate (may be included in the Declaration of Readiness) - Review of schedule and discussion with staff
+- Review of certificate (may be included in the Declaration of Readiness) - · Review of schedule and discussion with staff